openhwgroup/core-v-xif/docs/source/x_ext.rst

 * Support for instruction speculation.

-  CORE-V-XIF indicates whether offloaded instructions are allowed to be commited (or should be killed).
+  CORE-V-XIF indicates whether offloaded instructions are allowed to be committed (or should be killed).

 CORE-V-XIF consists of six interfaces: